fazenrazen/canvas_downloader/README.md

 *This only works right now if you are just from umich, you can EDIT the canvas link on the top of the python script "canvas_downloader" for your school and it will work*

-Description: This script allows you to select which classes on canvas you would like to download all the files from
+Description: This script allows you to select which classes on canvas you would like to download ALL the files from.
+This does all the past files too.